zack-bitcoin/amoveo-docs/other_blockchains/spectreDAG.md

 So to stop this, they need to reject blocks that don't get referenced by other recent blocks.

-The other problem is if an attacker builds blocks and refuses to reference other blocks, in an effort to censor them, this needs to be punished to.
+The other problem is if an attacker builds blocks and refuses to reference other blocks, in an effort to censor them, this needs to be punished also.

 But any effort to prevent the first failure mode would make the second failure mode easier to pull off.
 And any effort to prevent the second makes the first easier to pull off.
 So when you are imagining features that could help prevent one failure mode, you need to also consider if you are creating a vulnerability in the other failure mode.